 --> Click "Start".

 The dedicated server is a command line application, meaning that it has no graphical interface.
-It's more lightweight than the client application, and can be a better choice if you want to leave the server running in the background without playing on it yourself.
+It's more lightweight than the client application, meaning that it takes less of your computer’s resources to run.
+It may be the preferred option if you want to leave the server running in the background without playing on it yourself.

 --> Launch a file called "DedicatedServer" inside the game folder.